krigjo25/python/minor challenges/indoor/README.md

-# Taqueria shop
+# Indoor voice

 ## About this project

-A Program that behaves like a automatic menu when the desired selection is sent to back-end, it outputs the total price.
+Implements a program to replace white-spaces with dots.

+Implements a program to calculate the tip by procentage.

-Usage : type in the terminal python taqueria.py, wait for the prompt then type something
+USEAGE : In your terminal type python tip.py and follow the instruction for the prompted message

 Originally this project was created as an assignment at CS50P - Introduction to Python.